Vivekananda Degree College, Puttur: Academics

 The duration of the courses for bachelor's degree is three years.
 All courses include two mandatory languages: English and either Kannada, Hindi or Sanskrit.
 Courses award Bachelor of Arts (B.A), Bachelor of Science (B.Sc), Bachelor of Commerce (B.Com), Bachelor of Business Management (B.B.M.) or Bachelor of Computer Application (B.C.A.).
 In addition there are one year certificate course and two year diploma course in Rural Marketing.

 Admissions

 The admissions, based on the availability of seats, are open to everyone who has completed Pre University Course (or any other 11th and 12th grade course that is considered equivalent by the Mangalore University).
 Those seeking admission to B.Sc. should have studied Science in PUC.
-Those seeking admission to B.Com. and B.B.M. should have studied Business Studies and Accountancy in PUC.
+Those seeking admission to B.Com. and B.B.A.. should have studied Business Studies and Accountancy in PUC.
 Those seeking admission to B.A and B.C.A. could come from any stream.